amuthesan/insightserver/INSTALL.md

 # Installation Guide

-This guide details the steps to install and configure the FPV Control system on a fresh Raspberry Pi OS installation.
+This guide details the steps to install and configure the Insight Server Control System on a fresh Raspberry Pi OS installation.

 ## 1. OS Setup